Ad Copy For Real Estate PPC Campaigns | 8 Tips to Get You More Clicks!

 Tip #8: Study Your Competition

-A great way to get ideas for your own Google Ads campaign is to spy on the competition and see what top agent and investors in your market are doing.
+A great way to get ideas for your own Google Ads campaign is to spy on the competition and see what top agents and investors in your market are doing.
 Then you can either copy them, try to do better than them, or do something completely different.
 Either way, you can make more informed decisions when you know what the competition is doing.

 Conclusion